-What Structural Wood Repair Fixes
+What Does Structural Wood Repair Fix?

 Structural wood repair focuses on restoring the strength of the framing system beneath the home.
 This includes repairing or replacing floor joists, girder beams, subfloor, sill plates, and band boards that have been damaged over time.